 —Brian Negus (RACV), Berwick & District Journal, 15 September 2008

-Community leaders in Deer Park were similarly sceptical about the ability of their ‘bypass’ (completed in 2009) to take traffic off other roads.
+As these roads in the south-east opened and filled with traffic, community leaders in Melbourne’s west became similarly sceptical about the ability of their Deer Park ‘Bypass’ (completed in 2009) to take traffic off other roads.

 Deer Park resident and former Sunshine Mayor Bernard Reilly….said the Deer Park bypass would not make a significant difference to Deer Park’s traffic problem because not everyone would use it.
 For those who did use the bypass, it would just push the traffic further back up the Ring Road, he said.

-The most celebrated recent case of the ‘bypass’ myth is the Geelong Ring Road.
-Claimed by the road lobby to be a bypass route for freight and tourist traffic between Melbourne and the southern side of Geelong, its real purpose is to facilitate old-fashioned urban sprawl.
+The ’bypass’ myth got an especially keen airing with construction of the Geelong Ring Road.
+Claimed by the road lobby to be a bypass route for freight and tourist traffic between Melbourne and the southern side of Geelong, its real purpose has been to facilitate old-fashioned suburban sprawl.
 Witness the glee displayed by local real estate agents after the funding announcement in 2004:

 NEW suburbs may be created as commuters rush to be near Geelong’s ring road, real estate agents said yesterday.
 Herne Hill, Lovely Banks, Wandana Heights, Queens Park and even Bannockburn will become Geelong’s new boom areas, with the road putting them within an hour of Melbourne.
 Agent Robert Creece said the boom would be so big that areas would be renamed as houses sprung up….